epmarie/IntroFlask/webapp_flask.md

 `project_home = u'/home/<username>/mysite'` to `project_home = u'/home/<username>/my_app'` (don't forget to save).

 Navigate to your web app page once again, reload your site, and then navigate to the url provided (usually <<username>.pythonanywhere.com>).
 Ta-da!
 Your site should be up and running, just as it was locally.

+For further reference on deployment options with flask, visit <http://flask.pocoo.org/docs/1.0/deploying/>.

 ## Adding Interactive Bokeh Graphics
 Since we have our website up and funcitoning, let's take it a step further and add some interactive charts.
 To keep everything nice and isolated, we'll add a whole new page for this.
 Back in VSCode, start by adding a new route definition: